Alejogb1/job-board/blog-data/how-can-static-file-access-be-authorized-by-claims.md

 id: "how-can-static-file-access-be-authorized-by-claims"
 ---

-Okay, let's talk about authorizing static file access based on claims.
+, let's talk about authorizing static file access based on claims.
 It's a challenge I've tackled a few times over the years, and it's rarely as straightforward as it first appears.
 It's less about simply granting access and more about layering security in a way that's maintainable and scalable.
 You see, we're not talking about simple user-level authentication; we're delving into policy enforcement based on the user's attributes and the file's characteristics.

 In my past life at a large media company, we had a massive repository of images and documents.
 We needed to ensure that only users with the appropriate permissions – derived from their roles, department affiliations, and even project assignments – could access specific files.
 This wasn’t achievable with simple role-based access control (rbac).
 We needed a more granular, claims-based authorization system.
 The aim was to dynamically decide whether to serve a file, deny the request, or even present a slightly modified version, all driven by the requesting user's claims.

-The core of it all is the concept of *claims*.
+The core of it all is the concept of _claims_.
 These claims are assertions about the user or the context of their request.
 They could be anything from 'user_role: editor' to 'department: marketing' or even ‘project_id: 1234’.
 These claims are typically packaged in a security token issued after successful authentication (often a jwt).
 The trick lies in how you then use these claims to authorize the retrieval of a static file.

 Generally, the process involves the following: